MDSoleh/-MDSoleh-SuperStore-sales-dashboard/README.md

 Data Source:

-Extracted sales data from a superstore dataset, typically includes fields such as order date, sales, profit, customer segment, region, product category, and sub-category.
+Extracted sales data from a superstore dataset, which typically includes fields such as order date, sales, profit, customer segment, region, product category, and sub-category.

 Data Cleaning:

-Imported the dataset into Power BI.
+Imported the dataset(csv format) into Power BI.
 Cleaned the data by handling missing values, removing duplicates, and ensuring consistency in date formats and categorical data.

 ##### Data Modeling: